The Michael Reese Hospital Legacy

 When my residency began, Michael Reese was, at least by my reckoning,4 in the final phase of its Golden Age.

-On the other hand, it was obvious that Reese was the victim of worsening fiscal disadvantages which were primarily the consequence of serving a population with an increasingly larger proportion of impoverished patients who received charity care and patients funded by government assistant at rates so low that the Hospital lost money on every day of treatment rendered.
+On the other hand, it was obvious that Reese was the victim of worsening fiscal disadvantages which were primarily the consequence of serving a population with an increasingly larger proportion of impoverished patients who received charity care and patients funded by government assistance at rates so low that the Hospital lost money on every day of treatment rendered.
 Less money meant an increasingly shabby environment, reduced staffing, and delays in purchasing new technology.
 Tellingly, senior physicians could be heard complaining that not every resident planned to remain at Reese after completing training.

 This was also a period during which many of Reese’s clinical leaders were retiring or seeking greener pastures at other facilities.
 That Grinker’s directorship of P&PI ended during my residency did not directly cause the problems but did epitomize them.

-Then inexperienced with organizational psychology, I was surprised by the rampant, readily apparent hubris on display at Michael Reese, a quality which condensed and petrified as the problems worsened.
+Naive about organizational psychology, I was surprised by the rampant, readily apparent hubris on display at Michael Reese, a quality which condensed and petrified as the problems worsened.
 Flexibility was nonexistent at administrative levels, archaic rules limiting innovation on the part of the private staff were rigorously enforced, and a bunker mentality prevailed.

 In many ways, the situation at Reese in those days evoked nothing quite so much as the movie scenes of war correspondents reporting on a civil war in one or another Latin American or African nation, all the while residing, between assignments, in the country’s one remaining luxury hotel.
 Transiently safe within the surrounding chaos, they can, while the generator is working, drink parasol laden drinks and nibble on canapes within earshot of both the government’s reassurance that the revolution is all but quelled and the gunshots of nearby skirmishes marking the advances of the rebels.